 How can your church celebrate second chances?

 - Host a Second Chance Sunday.
-Choose a Sunday to highlight the power of second chances or host a different celebration of your choice.
+Choose a Sunday or another day that works for your church to highlight the power of second chances.

 - Share testimonies of real-life second chances.
 Let your congregation hear stories of restoration from those impacted by incarceration in your community.